 What We Treat

-Pediatric patients benefit from our multidisciplinary approach, where pediatric psychologists often consult other pediatric specialty clinics and departments, such as:
+Pediatric patients benefit from our multidisciplinary approach, where psychologists work in pediatric specialty clinics and departments.
+Conditions treated include:

 ADHD Center for Evaluation and Treatment (ACET)

 ADHD Center for Evaluation and Treatment (ACET) is a comprehensive diagnostic and treatment service that informs children and adults about the presence of symptom criteria for ADHD.

 Center for Autism

 To schedule an appointment for your child, please call 216.448.6440.
 A variety of services are offered through the Center for Autism to include diagnostic evaluations, follow-up care evaluations, behaviorally-based treatments, speech / language therapy, occupational therapy and outreach training and consultation services.
 Additionally, the Center for Autism has a robust federally funded research program where families may participate in clinical research which may be of benefit to children and their families.

 The Pediatric Psychology Team at Cleveland Clinic Children's provides both inpatient and outpatient consultation services to children with acute and chronic health conditions.
 Diagnoses include, but are not limited to, organ failure and transplant, Diabetes, hematology and oncology diagnoses, treatments requiring PICU admission, and NICU stays.
 This team includes interdisciplinary consultation with other providers on the child’s medical and psychosocial team, and can assist with discharge planning.